hacarus/HacarusVisualInspectionApi/README.md

 A brief explanation of the terms used throughout this documentation:

 **Model**
-A models is created (or trained) by applying an algorithm to a data-set of items (also called training-data), along with the configuration of a set of parameters.
+A model is created (or trained) by applying an algorithm to a data-set of items (also called training-data), along with the configuration of a set of parameters.
 After creation, the model can be used to analyze new data.

 **Algorithm**